CSS code surgery as a universal construction: Quantum codes

 Edges in the lattice are qubits, so $n = 18$, the 9 $X$-checks are associated with vertices and the 9 $Z$-checks are associated with faces, which are indicated by white circles.
 Grey vertices indicate periodic boundary conditions, so the lattice can be embedded on a torus.
 This is an instance of the standard toric code \cite{Kit}.

-The abstracted categorical homology from before is now the homology of the tessellated torus, with cycles, boundaries etc. having their usual meanings.
-Letting the code be $(C_\bullet, C_\bullet^*)$, we have $k = \dim \ H_0(C_\bullet) = 2$, and (co)systolic distances are the lengths of the essential cycles of the torus. \end{example}
+The abstracted categorical homology from before is now the homology of the tessellated torus, with cycles, boundaries etc. having their usual meanings. $k = \dim H_1(C_\bullet) = 2$, and (co)systolic distances are the lengths of the essential cycles of the torus. \end{example}

 \begin{example} Now consider a different square lattice: